 As a result, the railings offer a beautiful and sustainable complement to the expanded regional transit and transportation network, which is one of the largest urban redevelopment programs currently underway in the United States.

 This phase of the Atlanta BeltLine will be completed in August 2017.
 The project team includes landscape architect Perkins + Will, Atlanta, GA, civil engineer Kimley-Horn and Associates, Inc., and railing fabricator R.F.
 Knox, Smyrna, GA.

-Woven wire mesh is a grid of intersecting metal wires assembled in a loom to create a specific pattern, used for architectural design and industrial applications.
-It offers excellent performance and aesthetics because it is pre-crimped – its wires are shaped-to-fit before they are woven together, providing superior stability and consistency.
+Pre-crimped woven wire mesh is constructed of individual wires that are crimped prior to being woven together on a loom.
+Pre-crimping the wires provides a much higher degree of control during the weaving process.
+This allows for far more intricate and interesting patterns, as well as unique customization, to meet the vision of the designer.
 Banker Wire has refined and innovated its crimping process more than any other manufacturer, delivering more than 8,000 different spacing, diameter, and crimp combinations, plus endless customization options.
-As a result, Banker can make any woven wire mesh pattern imaginable – manufactured to spec for any project type.
+As a result, Banker can make any woven wire mesh pattern imaginable – manufactured to specify for any project type.